rafaelgalvaolm/rafaelgalvaolm/README.md

 - ⚡ Fun fact(s): I already have a major in law and a postgrad in digital law, i was a digital law professor for sometime, but realized my heart was elsewhere

 - 🔗 Visit my LinkedIn page → https://www.linkedin.com/in/rafael-galvao-613581214/

+- MLSA 2023 - Micrososft Learn Student Ambassador

 <br/>